 In Japan, he was held at Hirohata 12-B which was about thirty miles from Osaka.
 His POW number was 2089.
 There he worked on various details at the Seitetsu Steel Mill.
 The work included unloading coal and iron ore from ships, working the blast furnaces and cleaning slag from the furnaces.
 During this time, Wallace recalled that the prisoners did not have any idea of how the war was going until American planes began appearing in the sky.

 The prisoners knew that the war was over when American planes began buzzing the camp on August 23, 1945.
 A large "PW" had been painted on the roof of one of the buildings.
 The Japanese had received orders from Tokyo to mark all POW camps just days before the surrender on September 2, 1945.
 The POWs were freed by American Liberation Forces on September 9, 1945.

 After being liberated by American troops, the former POWs were put on a train and taken on a 24 hour trip to Yokohama, Japan.
 At the harbor, they were put on American ships and then took a ten day trip back to the Philippines.

 Once in the Philippines, they were housed in a tent city and signed affidavits as to their service records since they had been destroyed when the Philippines fell.
 At the camp, there was an attempt to reunite the original outfits, but some of the units were almost wiped out.
-A week later, the men were placed on ships bound for the United States.
+A week later, on September 23, 1945, the men were placed on the U.S.S.
+General R. L. Howze bound for the United States.